Click on headings to expand them, or links to go to specific articles.

 - The tithe in the Old Testament was ten percent; and

-- The tithe should go to the ministry as they are the equivalent of the Levitical priesthood.
+- The tithe should go to the pastor of the church.

 Does the New Testament require tithing?